-In this article we will be looking at Sahaj Samadhi meditation and its benefits.
-This is a method in which we effortless access a deep meditative state.
-And it is perfect for the modern day.
+In this article we will be looking at the benefits Sahaj Samadhi meditation and how to practise it.
+This is a method in which we effortlessly access a deep meditative state, and it is perfect for the modern-day.

-Even with all the information available to us, we are struggling when it comes to mind and its processes.
+Even with all the information available to us, we are struggling when it comes to the mind and its processes.
 We have become victims of our own minds.
-Our inability to control our overactive mind gives rise to mental health problems such as stress, anxiety, and even depression.
+Our inability to control our overactive minds gives rise to mental health problems such as stress, anxiety, and even depression.

 Meditation has become a wildly popular practice in the west with more and more people moving towards yoga and meditation for physical and mental health benefits.

 However, many people remain confused and doubtful about meditation because there are so many different ways to meditate and there are no clear and concise guidelines.

 Let me share with you one of my favourite meditation techniques: Sahaj Samadhi meditation.
 Benefits are plentiful from this powerful technique.
 Let’s look at what it is and how to do it.

 What Is Sahaj Samadhi Meditation: Benefits & How To Practise

 The meaning of “Sahaj Samadhi” is given in the name, taken from Sanskrit.

 - Sahaj: means natural or effortless in Sanskrit

 - “Samadhi” means a deep state of meditation.